smatechnologies/opcon-basic-training/docs/Setting Up User Inputs.md

 ---
-sidebar_panel: 'Setting Up User Inputs'
+sidebar_label: 'Setting Up User Inputs'
 ---

 * After a variable has been defined within the OpCon Event definition it will become available as a User Input